beginwithit/beginwithit/README.md

 **Begin with information technology** initiated as a mentoring session between a senior IT allrounder and an IT enthusiast.

-This is for everybody who wants to (re-)start with infomation technology - it doesn't matter if you are coming from a Linux, Mac or Windows background.
+This is for everybody who wants to (re-)start with infomation technology - it doesn't matter if you are coming from a Linux, Mac, Windows or no background at all.

-It starts with a common foundation - **Linux**.
+It starts with a common foundation - **Linux & Git**.
 And goes up to managing your own cloud server with **Docker** and Traefik as Loadbalancer.
 With an outlook to **Terraform**.

 The complete program is completely open source (as the technologies used) and free as a beer.